Josh Kirby: Career

 Detail of the cover art showing Kirby's cameo.

 He worked as freelance all his career, having left his only employment after half a day.

 After leaving art school, Liverpool City Council commissioned him to paint the Lord Mayor, Alderman Joseph Jackson Cleary, in 1950.
 Kirby carried out the commission but decided against portraiture as a career and turned to illustration for film posters and books.

 In the early 1950s, Kirby illustrated film posters for studios in both London and Paris and continued to do some film posters until the 1980s.
 In the 1970s, he undertook film poster art for publicity agency feref.
 Working alongside designer Eddie Paul, Kirby depicted the characters for Star Wars: Return of the Jedi; films The Beastmaster and Krull, among others.
 He also designed a poster for The Life of Brian inspired by Pieter Brueghel's Tower Of Babel, but it was not used.

 When the market for film poster illustration dried up in the mid 1980s, Kirby switched his attention to role-playing games.
 He provided cover art for Duelmasters, Tunnels & Trolls and Wizards & Warriors.

 However, Kirby's major output between the late 1950s to the 1980s was artwork for book covers for a very wide range of books including westerns, crime novels, science fiction and non-fiction, as well as covers and interior art for science fiction magazines.
 His first published book cover art was for the 1955 science fiction novel Cee-Tee Man, by Dan Morgan.
 In 1956, he created a cover for Ian Fleming's book Moonraker.
-Working for publishers including Panther, Corgi, Four Square and NEL/Mayflower, he illustrated over 400 covers for authors including Brian Aldiss, Isaac Asimov, Ray Bradbury, Stephen Briggs, Edgar Rice Burroughs, Craig Shaw Gardner, Ron Goulart, Robert Heinlein, Alfred Hitchcock, Jack Kerouac, Ursula Le Guin, Richard Matheson, Guy de Maupassant, Terry Pratchett, Robert Rankin, Jimmy Sangster, Jules Verne, and H. G. Wells.
+Working for publishers including Panther, Corgi, Four Square and NEL/Mayflower, he illustrated over 400 covers for authors including Brian Aldiss, Isaac Asimov, Ray Bradbury, Stephen Briggs, Kenneth Bulmer, Edgar Rice Burroughs, Craig Shaw Gardner, Ron Goulart, Robert Heinlein, Alfred Hitchcock, Jack Kerouac, Ursula Le Guin, Richard Matheson, Guy de Maupassant, Terry Pratchett, Robert Rankin, Jimmy Sangster, Jules Verne, and H. G. Wells.

 Kirby's most significant work in the 1980s was the covers for the Discworld series, a commission that Kirby thought would be a "one-off".
 Starting with The Colour of Magic, he eventually produced the covers for 26 of the series until his death in 2001.
 Upon his passing, his successor Paul Kidby painted a portrait of Kirby into the cover art of the novel Night Watch, in tribute to the artist.